About Us

 Senior Advisor, Program Operations & Organizational Growth

 Breeze is a New York City-based professional with over seven years of experience in the non-profit sector.
 After earning her BS in Business Management from DePaul University, she took her first dive into the nonprofit world at The Honeycomb Project—an experience that remains a proud cornerstone of her career.
 Today, she specializes in grant writing, project management, and volunteer event coordination, blending business strategy with mission-driven impact.
-Outside of her work, Breezeenjoys cooking, taking long walks through the city, and going to live
+Outside of her work, Breeze enjoys cooking, and taking long walks through the city.

 Whitney Kelly